DIY Guides

 Novel Physical Evidence that Beaver were Native to the Sierra Nevada

 This paper brings to light the buried beaver dam wood that was dug up in Sierra’s in the late 80’s and carbon dated to 580, 1730 and 1850 A.D.
-This is significant because it serves as scientific proof that beaver occurred in the Sierras before European settlers arrived (2012).
+This is significant because it serves as scientific proof that beaver occurred in the Sierra before European settlers arrived (2012).

 Habitat Enhancement in Salmon Creek Estuary